Reggio Emilia - Cathedral

 A careful visitor wouldn't miss the Sanctuary of the Beata Vergine della Ghiara, decorated with a large quantity of frescoes by important artists, including a beautiful painting by Guercino.

 Churches, museums, palaces and historical galleries - Reggio Emilia swarms with unmissable beauties - such as the Valli Municipal Theatre, centre of the cultural life of the city and now named after the actor Romolo Valli.
 The theatre, of neoclassical architecture, is immersed in the green of the Public Gardens and is near the second theatre of the city, Ariosto Theatre, both always have full bills of shows.

-Leaving the city, one can explore the plains of Reggio; in Reggiolo, there is the suggestive Fortress with the donjon, considered the main monument, set in greenery, while in Correggio you cannot miss the renaissance Princes' Palace with the delightful portal and the municipal museum inside.
-Then there's the Cathedral of SS Quirino and Michele, and the large number of Villas in the neighbourhood set in bright green vegetation.
+Leaving the city, one can explore the plains of Reggio; in Reggiolo, there is the suggestive Fortress with the donjon, considered the main monument, set in greenery, while in Coreggio you cannot miss the renaissance Princes' Palace with the delightful portal and the municipal museum inside.
+Then there's the Basilica of the Saints Quirino and Michele, and the large number of Villas in the neighbourhood set in bright green vegetation.

-In a so varied land, lovers of outdoors excursions will satisfy their curiosity.
+In such a varied land, lovers of outdoor excursions can satisfy their craving for adrenaline.

-For lovers of climbing there are different routes of various difficulty levels.
+For lovers of rock-climbing there are different routes of various difficulty levels.
 Lovers of trekking can walk on the Matilde Path which crosses the country from the mountains of Modena to the Garfagnana.
-This is a route which crosses mule tracks, unpaved roads, paths on which to take long walks, bicycle or horse rides, passing castles, villages and ancient parishes.
+This is a route which crosses mule tracks, unpaved roads, paths on which to take long walks, bicycle or horse rides, passing castles, villages and ancient parish churches.